Ten Questions We’re Asked About Lighthouse AI Search (and Our Answers)

 Yes.
 AI Search operates in a closed environment and only references the dataset you load for that matter.
 In accordance with guardrails we’ve put in place, it does not search the open internet, nor does it share data across cases.
 If an answer isn’t in your dataset, it won’t go elsewhere.

-Question 4: How do you minimize hallucinations?
+Question 4: How do you minimize hallucinations in AI Search?

 Every answer is grounded in your indexed documents and returned with exemplar source documents and highlights.
 As related to question three, AI Search is confined to sourcing answers from your document set, so the risk of hallucination is very low.
 You can click through and verify the supporting evidence immediately, keeping a human-in-the-loop for defensibility.